jumpingjoy/watchnationpro/fitbit-sense-review.md

 description:  While there are many great smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Fitbit Sense.
 In 9 of 10 of the online reviews available, Fitbit Sense comes out on top.
 sidebar: right
 ---
-{% include image.html img="apple-watch-6.webp" alt="Alt for image" caption="Fitbit Sense Review" align="center" %}
+{% include image.html img="fitbit-sense-review.webp" alt="Alt for image" caption="Fitbit Sense Review" align="center" %}

-While there are many great smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Fitbit Sense.
-In 9 of 10 of the online reviews available, Fitbit Sense comes out on top.

-And it's no surprise why, as you will soon learn.

 ## What are the Key Features of Fitbit Sense and its Performance?